hrecht/orphanblack-update/README.md

-# Orphan Black data viz - the updating version
+# Orphan Black clone tracker

-Data visualization of Orphan Black clone screen time, episode 1 - latest.
+Data visualization of Orphan Black clone screen time.
 See [about section](http://hrecht.github.io/orphanblack-update/#about) for information about the data collection and analysis.